caseytreesdc/caseytrees-v4/README.md

 ```
 2. create <b>`page.php`</b> and copy and paste everything from `single.php` into it.

-Now most if not all content in the Casey Trees SQL Database associate with caseytrees.org CMS is displaying through the theme.
+Now most if not all content in the Casey Trees SQL Database of caseytrees.org is being rendered through the theme, into the browser.